prdx/salestock-test/README.md

 ## Test
 I am using RSpec.
 To run it you can always use `rspec` command in this project root folder.
-If you are using the docker.
-Please refer to the docker doc.
+If you are using [salestock-test-docker](https://github.com/prdx/salestock-test-docker), please refer to [the docker doc](https://github.com/prdx/salestock-test-docker/blob/master/README.md).

 ## Explanation
 In Order I made statuses to show the flow of an transaction.